 Step 5.
 Install new rubber seal

 The last step in cleaning is removing the rubber seal that acts as the seal for the lower and upper section of the toilet to prevent any smells from entering the living space.

-We use a rubber weather stripping that is intended for doors and windows for a typical bricks and sticks home, its affordable and readily available at home improvement stores.
+We use rubber weather stripping that is intended for doors and windows for a typical sticks-and-bricks home.
+It’s affordable and readily available at home improvement stores.
 Throw away the old and install the new when the bowl section of the toilet has been dried.